bretth/django-pq/README.md

 django-pq
 ==========

-A task queue based on the elegant [RQ](http://python-rq.org) but with a django postgresql backend.
+A task queue based on the elegant [RQ](http://python-rq.org) but with a django postgresql backend, using postgresql's asynchronous notifications to wait for work.

 RQ sets a low barrier for entry, and django-pq takes it lower for sites that can’t or don’t want to use Redis in their stack, and are happy to trade off performance for the transactional integrity of Postgres.
-As additional throughput is required you should be able to switch out or mix django-pq with the more performant Redis based RQ with only trival code changes.
+As additional throughput is required you should be able to switch out django-pq with the more performant Redis based RQ with only trival code changes.

 Django-pq is currently considered alpha quality, and is probably not suitable for production.